ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/corfu/1866-corfu-po-map.md

 ---
 citation: "Courtesy of Allan Starkweather, Corfu Village Historian.
-Scanned from photocopy of document with Allan's annotations"
+Scanned from photocopy of document with Allan's annotations."
 ---